-6. 20-0369 Proposed Work Plan for AB 1487 Revenue Measure
+8.a.
+20-0469 Approval of Proposed Work Plan for 1487 Revenue Measure

-A presentation on the work plan required to meet the requirements for placement of a regional housing measure on the November 2020 ballot.
+Presentation and approval of a proposed work plan to meet the requirements for placement of a regional housing revenue measure on the November 2020 ballot.

 Daniel Saver gave the report.